joelcox/ember-cli-s3-sync/README.md

 - [ ] write documentation for each function
 - [ ] write documentation describing flow, configurable options, general how to use
 - [ ] deal with errors in conventional way (however ember-cli deals with them);
-- [ ] ability to save config file as `config-s3.json` in project's directory
-- [ ] probably add `config-s3.json` to .gitignore
+- [x] ability to generate `config-s3.js` for deploy configuration
-- [ ] ability to specify optional params in `config-s3.json` to be prompted for
+- [x] ability to specify optional params in `config-s3.json` to be prompted for
 - [ ] ability to sync individual files to s3 bucket
 - [ ] ability to create bucket if specified bucket doesn't exist
 - [ ] ability to authenticate using IAM roles
 - [ ] ability to do a dryrun
-- [ ] ability to skip build task and just deploy a specified directory
+- [x] ability to skip build task and just deploy a specified directory
 - [ ] update s3 with file's ContentMD5, preferrably async after upload